-The render_GET method here will be called whenever the URI we hook this resource up to is requested with the GET method.
+The render\GET method here will be called whenever the URI we hook this resource up to is requested with the GET method.
 The byte string it returns is what will be sent to the browser.
-In this case, that byte string is an HTML 5 web page encoded as UTF-8.

 With the resource defined, we can create a Site from it: